schlagert/bootstrap/README.md

   is `1`.

 The default configuration can be used to form an unbounded, mesh-connected Erlang cluster utilizing the UDP broadcast protocol.
+Please note that to be able to connect to other Erlang nodes, these nodes __must have the same Erlang cookie__ configured.

 Notifications
 -------------